 Directly asking for links is the least recommended method, as it can easily come across as begging, and it is unlikely to be successful.
 You also run the risk of getting into a “link for link” approach, where someone agrees to link to your page if you also promise to link to one of theirs.
 This approach doesn’t add much value to the user and is often seen as a manipulative tactic.

-Here are some of the best links you can get via link building
+Here are some of the best links you can get via link acquisition and building